7 Things to Consider Before Hiring in Brazil

 2. Benefits

-Many Brazilians tend to accept working for minimum salaries as long as the company provides benefits.
-The benefits vary accordingly to the company and to the employee's occupation.
+Many Brazilians tend to accept working for a minimum salary as long as the company provides benefits.
+The benefits vary according to the company and to the employee's occupation.

-For example, companies that concentrate a high percentage of women, such as call centers, will focus on benefits such as day care and cesta básica de alimentos; yet companies with a significant number of trainees and students will focus on scholarships.
+For example, companies that concentrate a high percentage of women, such as call centers, will focus on benefits such as daycare and cesta básica de alimentos; yet companies with a significant number of interns and students will focus on scholarships.

 The most common benefits are:

-- Cesta básica de alimentos - it consists on a box with foods that are considered standard to the Brazilian diet, such as rice, beans, sugar, coffee, pasta and so forth.
-Lately, there has been a tendency of giving the employees an amount of money instead of the box with food, so that they can choose what is relevant to their diet.
+- Cesta básica de alimentos - which is a box with foods that are considered standard to the Brazilian diet, such as rice, beans, sugar, coffee, pasta and so forth.
+Lately, there has been a trend of giving the employees a certain amount of money instead of the box with food, so that they can choose what is relevant to their diet

-- Day care assistance: the employer pays the daycare or at least part of it for the parents who have little kids.
-Some companies also pay part of the tuition for employees who are willing to attend a course that is relevant to his/her occupancy in the company.
+- Day care assistance: the employer pays the daycare or at least part of it for parents who have young children.
+Some companies also pay part of the tuition for employees who are willing to attend a course that is relevant to their occupancy in the company

 3. Transportation and Meals

-Since 1987, employers are obliged by law to provide its employees with transportation to and from work.
+Since 1987, employers are obliged by law to provide their employees with transportation to and from work.
 Transportation is paid only when the employee actually goes to work, so absences are not covered.

-Employees who work 44h/week are usually provided with one meal.
-Employers may pay its employees an amount corresponding to the price of a regular meal (the minimum is of BRL 4,69) or provide an internal restaurant, where the employees would have their meals.
+Employees who work 44 hours per week are usually provided one meal.
+Employers may pay its employees an amount corresponding to the price of a regular meal compatible to the prices practiced where the office is located or provide an in-company restaurant, where employees can have their meals.

-Companies are not obliged to provide meals to its employees, but those with more than 30 employees must have, at least, a proper place where they may eat their meals.
+Even though companies may choose not to have an in-company restaurant, those with more than 30 employees must at the least have a proper place where employees can have their meals.

-Men also have the right of taking a leave when their child is born.
-This leave is of five days and must be communicated in advance.
-They will also get paid for the absent days.
+Men also have the right to take leave when their child is born.
+This leave is five days and must be communicated in advance.
+They will also get paid for absent days.

 5. 13th Salary

-A Christmas bonus, 13° Salary is practiced in different countries, such as Brazil, Germany and Portugal.
-In Brazil, it corresponds to one salary and it is paid in two portions, one in November and the other one in December.
+A Christmas bonus, 13th Salary is practiced in different countries, such as Brazil, Germany and Portugal.
+In Brazil, it corresponds to one months salary and it is paid in two portions, one in November and the other in December.

 It was instituted by law in 1965 and constitutes an obligation for every and each employer.

-Every employee has the right of taking 30 days off after 12 months of work.
-This is established by law and the employer gets to decide when the vacations will be taken.
+Every employee has the right to take 30 days off after 12 months of work.
+This is established by law and the employer gets to decide when the vacation will be taken.

-Family members who work together have the right of taking their vacations together, as long as it does not affects the company.
+Family members who work together have the right to take their vacations together, as long as it does not affect the company.

 7. Payroll Costs

-It is common to hear that in Brazil your employee costs the double of his/her salary.
+It is common to hear that in Brazil your employee costs the double of their salary.
 This is due to the fact that there are several charges involved in the hiring process.

-Every month employers are charged at least 68,18% over each employee's payroll.
-For example, an employee who is paid 900,00 BRL/month actually costs 1512,00 BRL.
+Every month, employers are charged at least 68.18% on each employee's payroll.
+For example, an employee who is paid BRL 900 per month actually costs BRL1 512.
 And this sum does not include transportation, meals and the benefits many employers offer to their employees.
-Facing that, it is possible to say that an employee costs even more than the double of his/her salary.
+With this in mind, it is possible to say that an employee costs even more than the double their salary.

 Other Related Content